awsdocs/aws-cli-user-guide/doc_source/cli-chap-tutorial.md

    Make a note of the security group ID\.
 You'll need it later when you launch the instance\.

-1. Next, create the SSH cryptographic key pair that you'll use to connect to the instance\.
+1. Create the SSH cryptographic key pair that you'll use to connect to the instance\.
 This example command shows how to save the contents of the key to a file named `devenv-key.pem`\.

    ```
    $ aws ec2 create-key-pair --key-name devenv-key --query "KeyMaterial" --output text > devenv-key.pem
    ```

-   The `--query "KeyMaterial"` parameter extracts only the part of the output that you need in the \.pem file\.
+   The `--query "KeyMaterial"` parameter extracts only the part of the output that you need in the `.pem` file\.
-**Double quotes for the `--query` parameter**
+**Double quotation marks for the `--query` parameter**
-All of the examples in this topic that include the `--query` parameter use double\-quotes\.
-Although Linux lets you use single quotes for the `--query` parameter, the Windows Command prompt requires you to use double quotes instead of single quotes\.
+All of the examples in this topic that include the `--query` parameter use double quotation marks \.
+Although Linux lets you use single quotation marks for the `--query` parameter, the Windows command prompt requires you to use double quotation marks instead of single quotation marks\.

 1. On Linux, change the access for the new key file so that only you have access to it\.